kartik-v/bootstrap-fileinput/README.md

 ### showUploadedThumbs
 _boolean_ whether to persist display of the uploaded file thumbnails in the preview window (for ajax uploads) until the remove/clear button is pressed.
 Defaults to `true`.
 When set to `false`, a next batch of files selected for upload will clear these thumbnails from preview.

+### autoReplace
+_boolean_ whether to automatically replace the files in the preview after the `maxFileCount` limit is reached and a new set of file(s) is/are selected.
+This will only work if a valid  `maxFileCount` is set.
+Defaults to `false`.

 ### captionClass
 _string_ any additional CSS class to append to the caption container.